StephenB92/dice-game/README.md

 - Credit to Jonas Schmedmann and the Udemy course [The Complete Javascript Course 2022:
 From Zero to Expert, Modal Window Section](https://www.udemy.com/course/the-complete-javascript-course/learn/lecture/22648433#questions) for the code used to create and style the "rules" modal window.
 As the project being created was also inspired by another module on this project, the separate modal window section was a good fit for the intended project and the inclusion of the feature to display the rules to the players without needlessly cluttering the main game page.
 - Credit to [Golang](https://www.golangprograms.com/example-to-take-user-input-and-display-on-screen-using-javascript.html) for information and code used to implement feature allowing users to enter their names to the main page.
+- Credit to [codepen.io](https://codepen.io/LukeAskew/pen/gabgom) for information and code used for the animation that appears when users hover over the "Enter Your Name" text.

 ### Media